ananeridev/messaging-system-notification/README.md

 # messaging-system-notification
-A system that provides notification with messaging for Registration system of a University.
+A system that provides notification with messaging for Registration system of a University and sending notifications.

 This is the diagram for this project: